Cuda-Chen/cuda-chen.github.io/_posts/2021-05-31-django-mysql-github-actions.md

 GitHub Pages action [^4] helped me a lot with painless worflow switch.
 3. **Self-hosted machines are permitted.**
-You can not only run GitHub Actions on GitHub, but also your self-hosted machines with much more flexiable configuations and better bargain!
+You can not only run GitHub Actions on GitHub, but also your self-hosted machines with much more flexible configurations and better bargain!
 And the official document [^5] has great explainations to teach you how to achieve this.